Santiago Camotlán

 Santiago Camotlán is a town and municipality in Oaxaca in south-western Mexico.
 It is part of the Villa Alta District in the center of the Sierra Norte Region.

-The municipality covers an area of 332.99 km² at an elevation of 1,380 meters above sea level.
+The municipality covers an area of 332.99 km2 at an elevation of 1,380 meters above sea level.

 Geography

 The terrain is mountainous, with the valley watered by the Cajonos River.

 The climate is warm and humid.

+Flora and fauna

 Flora include encino, llavito, yazachi, cedar, greta, ocotal, hichipil, yatulita, stick eagle cacatillo, gladiolus, agape.

 Fauna include peacock, pheasant, hawk, leopard, tapir, chimpanzee, badger, wild boar, wild cat, fox, skunk, deer, marten, armadillo, brocket deer, fish, penguins, otters and crabs.

 Economy

 As of 2005, the municipality had 691 households with a total population of 3,089 of whom 2,461 spoke an indigenous language.

 75% of the inhabitants are farmers, growing corn, beans and coffee.